WinhelpCGI - read windows help files from web browser

 WinhelpCGI publishes windows help files (.HLP) and Multimedia Viewer 2.0 titles (.MVB) from a web server to be readable from any web browser without requiring Windows at all.

-It is especially useful to read Windows help files on linux machines.
+It is especially useful to read Windows help files in the obsolete WinHelp format on linux machines.

 Concept